cob999/FishBuilder/README.md

 # Introduction

-FishBuilder is a light hearted and marine-themed PowerShell script to give a basic interface for running MSBuild commands and other random commands that of use to a .Net developer.
+FishBuilder is a light hearted and marine-themed PowerShell script to give a basic interface for running MSBuild commands and other random commands of use to a .Net developer.
 It is inspired by old-school console applications and was a learning tool for implementing such an interface using PowerShell.

 The most common use case is for when a Visual Studio solution contains a huge number of projects resulting in a long compile time.
 To reduce the compile time it is possible to build individual projects with msbuild commands that you prepare in advance.
 In a similar way you may want to run specific test suites easily without having to run all unit tests.